teozeng1205/ds-mcp/docs/adding_table_servers.md

 ## Checklist

-Before adding to Claude Desktop, verify:
+Before connecting from a client, verify:

 - [ ] Server file created from template
 - [ ] Import statement updated with your table